oracle-livelabs/database/db-19c-fundamentals/automatic-indexing/automatic-indexing.md

     ![Plan differences](./images/plan-baseline.png)

 Automatic indexing enables Autonomous Database users to benefit from indexing without the risks inherent in making changes without analyzing the effect changes will make to the application workload.
 This Lab is intended to show a small sample of what the Automatic Indexing capabilities can do.
-For a complete in depth look at automotic indexing try the lab below.
+For a complete in depth look at automatic indexing try the lab below.

 - [Automatic Indexing for Oracle Autonomous Database](https://apexapps.oracle.com/pls/apex/f?p=133:180:11731666531056::::wid:3328)